Retirement Planning Amid Rising College Costs

 and a bit of creativity.

-Hello Discerning Parents and Future Graduates, Today, we're exploring another crucial chapter in our guide to mastering the financial maze of funding higher education.
+Today, we're exploring another crucial chapter in our guide to mastering the financial maze of funding higher education.
 For all the Jills and Jacks balancing college fees with dreams of a sun-soaked retirement, here’s how to keep your golden years golden.

 Navigating the twin challenges of funding college education and saving for retirement can seem daunting.
 Here's how to keep your retirement plan on track, even as college costs climb: